by Tony Vidler

 My completely scientific research suggests to me that advertising is not actually dead as a way of generating new leads or enquiries.
 It It can’t be dead because people are buying more and more stuff than ever before, and they are finding out about it through advertising and advertorials, through testimonials and recommendations, and through constant repetition of brands and messages that are on the periphery of their digital world.

 Advertising works.
-Just not that advertising that we used to do – that is dying.
+Just not that advertising that financial advisers used to do – that is decreasing in effectiveness by the day.
 Advertising in the places where people are looking for their information and entertainment, where they are searching for answers to everything, well that seems to be working just fine as far as I can tell.